strace - trace system calls and signals

 ports to FreeBSD and many architectures on Linux (including ARM, IA-64,

-2009, strace is actively maintained by Dmitry Levin. strace
+Since 2009, strace has been actively maintained by Dmitry

-unmaintained and apparently broken support for non-Linux operating systems
+apparently broken support for non-Linux operating systems was removed.
+Also,

-was removed.
-Also, in 2012 strace gained support for path tracing and
+in 2012 strace gained support for path tracing and file descriptor

 For the additional information, please refer to the NEWS